-You can add external devices to a test setup with R&S SMW and R&S FE170ST.
-The external devices transmit the RF input via their WR-6.5 waveguide connector.
+You can add accessories, for example a bandpass filter or an amplifier, as external devices to a test setup with R&S SMW200A and an external frontend.
+The external devices transmit the RF input via their waveguide connector.
 Power and device data is transmitted via an IX type B connector with an SPI interface.

-The IX type B connector allows you to connect additional external devices to the R&S FE170ST.
-External devices can amplify or filter the RF signal before the R&S FE170ST converts it.
-Using an IX cable, correction data and device information for the external device is transferred to the R&S FE170ST and to the connected Rohde & Schwarz vector signal generator, e.g. R&S SMW200A.
+The IX type B connector allows you to connect external devices to the external frontend.
+External devices can amplify or filter the upconverted RF signal.
+Using an IX cable, correction data and device information for the external device is transferred to the external frontend and to the connected R&S SMW200A.
 Thus, the R&S SMW200A cannot only detect the external devices, but also consider their correction data in the RF measurement.